Candied Tomato bruschetta

-Antipasti, meaning ‘before the meal’ is all about tasty little savoury bites.
-Its purpose is to stimulate the appetite rather than satisfy.
-This custom dates back to Ancient Roman times when a variety of light dishes where served before the feast.
-Modern day antipasti platters include cured meats, preserved vegetables, cheese and of course, a crusty bread like ciabatta or focaccia.
-This is my style of antipasti – Candied tomato bruschetta with creamy ricotta and the slight tang goat’s cheese.
+Antipasti, meaning ‘before the meal’ is intended to stimulate the appetite.
+Traditional antipasti platters include cured meats, preserved vegetables, cheese and of course, a crusty bread like ciabatta or focaccia.
+This is my best kind of antipasti – Candied tomato bruschetta with creamy ricotta and the slight tang goat’s cheese.
 So easy yet completely delicious.

-This tricolore Candied tomato bruschetta is my interpretation of a classic combination – tomatoes, ricotta and basil.
-It’s a game changer.
-Roasting the tomatoes intensifies the natural sugars and renders them softened and candy-like.
-All this deliciousness is then piled onto hot bruschetta with ricotta and tangy goat’s cheese – summer on a plate.
+This tricolore Candied tomato bruschetta is a classic combination – tomatoes, ricotta and basil.
+Roasting the tomatoes intensifies the sugars turning them into a vegetable candy of sorts.
+Piled onto bruschetta with ricotta and tangy goat’s cheese, it’s summer’s best on a plate.

 If like me, you’re on the look our for recipes that can be adaptable and versatile, these roasted tomatoes also make a really good Napoletana sauce.
 Scrape the tomatoes into a blender and blitz briefly.
 Add a splash of reserved pasta water in with the sauce and toss through cooked pasta.
-Serve with fresh basil and parmesan.
-For a luxurious tomato soup, add 500ml hot chicken stock and a cup of cream.
+Serve with fresh basil and grated parmesan.
+For a simple tomato soup, add 500ml hot chicken stock and one cup of cream.
 Blitz until smooth, heat through and serve with buttered crostini.
-It also makes a great omelette filling together with a handful of rocket and a generous crumbling of salty feta.
-A delicious, carb free breakfast.
+It also makes a great omelette filler together with a handful of rocket and crumbled feta.

 Candied tomato Bruschetta